apache/avro/README.md

 **NOTE**: Pre-1.0 versions used a different publishing process/namespace.
 It is strongly recommended to upgrade to a newer version.
 Further details can be found in the [change log](CHANGES.md).

-* Currently tested against Java 8, 11, and 17-18
+* Currently tested against Java 8, 11, and 17-19
-    * Though not supported yet, tests are also run against Java 19 to provide early notification of potential incompatibilities.
+    * Though not supported yet, tests are also run against Java 20 to provide early notification of potential incompatibilities.
+    * Java 19 support requires Gradle 7.6 or higher (as per Gradle's release notes)
     * Java 18 support requires Gradle 7.5 or higher (as per Gradle's release notes)
     * Java 17 support requires Gradle 7.3 or higher (as per Gradle's release notes)
     * Java 16 support requires Gradle 7.0 or higher (as per Gradle's release notes)